By: Ed Herceg Chief Technology Officer

 How they work and how to operate them with an ASG S2A LVDT signal conditioner

 LVDTs (Linear Variable Differential Transformers) are very commonly used as position sensors in power plants throughout the world.
 Working from AC voltages and frequencies not available from power lines, LVDTs require a signal conditioner to provide the necessary operating power.
 Alliance Sensors Group's model S2A module, designed specifically to be used in power gen applications, is considered by many power gen users be the most advanced and easy-to-use single channel LVDT signal conditioner on the market today.
-It can operate practically any inductive or LVDT-type position sensor currently in use.
+It can operate practically any LVDT or half-bridge (LVRT) position sensor currently in use.

 Operating GE Gas Turbine LVDTs with an ASG S2A LVDT Signal Conditioner